-We’re afraid that that’s out of control because it’s unknown but really, healing by definition is better.
+We’re afraid that healing is “out of control” because it’s unknown.
+What if it’s worse?
+Can’t happen!
+Healing by definition is better.
 It can not be worse than you’re feeling now.
 Try it.
 Go for it.
 Let go of that worry that it’s going to be worse or it’s going to be out of control because right now you’re feeling out of control and feeling a lot of pain.
 It’s going to be better.
 Healing is by definition better.

 2. You wonder if you deserve it.